ColourTann/HelloLibgdx/part_1.md

 Random r = new Random();
 ```

-in create() fill it with balls!
+Fill this list with balls in create()!
 And use our random to generate some random numbers between 0 and the argument we pass in.
 I've used different random bounds for each argument to keep things a bit sane.
 ```Java
 for(int i=0;i<10;i++){
     balls.add(